Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 • On active military duty or your spouse is on active military duty.

 Additional Mortgage Assistance from FHA is available.
 Borrowers having difficulty paying their mortgages will be eligible to refinance into FHA-insured mortgages they can afford.
-Visit the HUD.gov Web site for detailed information.

 Freddie Mac's Avoiding Foreclosure